bsstahl/CognitiveInheritance/Posts/social-media.md

   * Future Plans: Continue to share videos of technical content
 * Instagram
   * How I use it: To publish photos from my [GiveEmHellDevils.com](http://GiveEmHellDevils.com) photoblog.
   * Future Plans: I would prefer to move this to a Fediverse service like [PixelFed](https://pixelfed.org/) that is not a walled-garden.
 I may start by adding a second stream using the Fediverse, and see what happens.
-If things go in the right direction, I may be able to elminate Instagram.
+If things go in the right direction, I may be able to eliminate Instagram.
 * GitHub:
   * How I use it:
     * A public repository of my Open-Source (FOSS) projects and code samples.